- Evan TsitsiasCo-Founder/Artistic Director

 - Shelly MeichenbaumSteering Committee

-Other directing credits include First Dance (Impact Fest./Theatre Aquarius/Grand Studio), A Misfortune (Next Stage), I Love You, You’re Perfect… Now Change (Angelwalk/Koogle), 25th Annual Putnam Spelling Bee (Koogle), a reading of The Pride (w.
-Anthony Rapp/Fundamental Theatre Project-NY), Edges (Acting Up Stage), The Real Inspector Hound (Fordham University), The Silent City (Best of Fringe) The Mercy Seat (Alchemy), Burn This!, Don’t Tell Mama, Vampire Lesbians of Sodom (Buddies In Bad Times) Chandelierva (New York Fringe), Perfect Life (Alleyway Theatre- NY) and more.
-He was a Directing Observer for The Wild Party starring Sutton Foster (Encores Series at the New York City Centre).
+Selected directing credits: Strega Nona (Houston Grand Opera) First Dance (Impact/Aquarius/Grand Studio), A Misfortune (Next Stage), I Love You, You’re Perfect… Now Change (Angelwalk/Koogle), 25th Annual Putnam Spelling Bee (Koogle), staged reading of The Pride (w.
+Anthony Rapp/Fundamental Theatre Project-NY), Edges (Musical Stage), The Real Inspector Hound (Fordham University), The Silent City (Best of Fringe) The Mercy Seat (Alchemy), Burn This!, Don’t Tell Mama, Vampire Lesbians of Sodom (Buddies) Chandelierva (New York Fringe), Perfect Life (Alleyway Theatre- NY).
+He was a Directing Observer for The Wild Party starring Sutton Foster (Encores Series/NY City Centre).
 He has produced Homebody/Kabul (Dora Nomination) with Mercury Theatre, Pterodactyls (Tarragon), Talk Sixty To Me (Summerworks) and an Ontario Tour of Shirley Valentine.

-Evan has trained at York University, Sheridan College and has his Professional Training Certificate in Theatre of the Oppressed from London, England where he trained with Augusto Boal.
-He is a member of the Lincoln Center Directors Lab, Chicago Directors Lab, the Playwrights Guild of Canada, the Tarragon Playwright’s Unit and an associate member of the SDC.
-He was also a resident artist at Robert Wilson’s Watermill Center.
-He’s been nominated for the John Hirsch Directing Prize, the Tom Hendry Award, the Herman Voaden National Playwriting Prize, Broadwayworld Awards and a two time finalist for the Charles Abbott Directing Fellowship.
-He’s spent the last 5 years at Theatre Under the Stars in Houston, Texas, where he’s directed James and the Giant Peach at Miller Outdoor Theatre, works as an Associate in the Education Department, has been the Artistic Assistant for the company, and is Head of Acting on the Faculty of the Humphreys School of Music Theatre.
-He is currently the Artistic Director of the Eclipse Theatre Company, dedicated to musical theatre in Toronto and beyond.
+Evan trained at York University, Sheridan College and has his Professional Training Certificate in Theatre of the Oppressed from London, England where he trained with Augusto Boal.
+He is a member of the Lincoln Center Directors Lab, Chicago Directors Lab, the Playwrights Guild of Canada, the Tarragon Playwright’s Unit and an Associate Member of the SDC and was a resident artist at Robert Wilson’s Watermill Center.
+He’s been nominated for a Dora Award, the John Hirsch Directing Prize, Tom Hendry Award, Herman Voaden National Playwriting Prize, two Broadwayworld Awards and a two time finalist for the Charles Abbott Directing Fellowship.
+He’s spent the last 6 years at Theatre Under the Stars in Houston, Texas, where he’s directed James and the Giant Peach at Miller Outdoor Theatre, works as an Associate in the Education/Community Engagement Department, has been the Artistic Assistant for the company, and is Head of Acting for the Humphreys School of Music Theatre.
+He is currently the Artistic Director of Eclipse Theatre Company.
+Their inaugural production of Kiss of the Spider Woman garnered 6 Dora nominations and one win.
+His book, “The Director’s Lab” will be published in 2019 with Playwrights Canada Press.
 His work has been published in Germany, Canada and the USA. www.evantsitsias.com

 ESTHER JUN originally trained as an actor in NYC and completed her directing degree at Drama Centre London in 2006.
 She was the Assistant Artistic Director at Tarragon Theatre from 2016-18.
 She was part of the 2016 Michael Langham Workshop for Classical Direction, and was the 2015 Neil Munro Intern Director at the Shaw Festival.
 She is a member of the Lincoln Center Directors Lab 2010, and a founding member of Directors Lab North.

-Selected Credits: Theory (Tarragon); The Private Life Cabaret (Theatre ARTaud); Girls Like That (Tarragon); Amadeus (Talk is Free); The Last Wife (The Belfry, GCTC); Tales from Folks-Laos & Mongolia (Soulpepper); Rococo (Shaw Festival); And Now, The End (Ante Up); Bremen Rock City (Song Trolley); Cowboy Mouth (Heart In Hand); Yellow Face (Hart House), Trout Stanley (Heart in Hand), Fear & Misery of the Third Reich (DeusXM), First Hand Woman (Fire Up Productions).
+Selected Credits: The Promised Land (Soulpepper); The Gamblers and Pal Joey (Talk is Free Theatre); Theory (Tarragon); The Private Life Cabaret (Theatre ARTaud); Girls Like That (Tarragon); Amadeus (Talk is Free); The Last Wife (The Belfry, GCTC); Tales from Folks-Laos & Mongolia (Soulpepper); Rococo (Shaw Festival); And Now, The End (Ante Up); Bremen Rock City (Song Trolley); Cowboy Mouth (Heart In Hand); Yellow Face (Hart House), Trout Stanley (Heart in Hand), Fear & Misery of the Third Reich (DeusXM), First Hand Woman (Fire Up Productions).
 Co-director: Hiding Words (Eventual Ashes), Strange Mary Strange (Theatre on the Verge).

 Elif Işıközlü directs for theatre, film and contemporary dance.
 Her short film series 4 ETUDES in the Key of Uncertainty merges camera, choreography, and occasionally Bach.
 4 ETUDES screenings include: Dance on Camera New York, Video Danza Buenos Aires, Vo’Arte Lisbon, Dance Media Japan, FIFA Montreal, Worldwide Short Film Festival Toronto, Tiny Dance San Francisco and Golden Sheaf Best Experimental Short NomineeEtude II: LET GO featured in the Vancouver Olympics 2010 Cultural Olympiad Digital Edition.
 Theatre directing credits include Michel Ouellette’s Cercles Polaire (Zones Théatrâles), Arrabal’s Le Cimetière des voitures (Comédie des deux rives), pebbled multi-media installation, fFIDA Toronto and MFA Thesis production, Purcell’s Dido and Aeneas.
 She is a member of the Lincoln Center Theater Directors Lab New York, alumni of the Canadian Stage RBC Emerging Artist Director Development Residency Program, Canada Council and Ontario Arts Council grant recipient and co-founder of Directors Lab North, Toronto.
 Primary research interests include the nature of creativity and its manifestation at the crux of art, science and performance. http://elifisikozlu.com